spiral/docs/components/encrypter.md

 # Encrypter
-One of generic spiral components provides generic functionality to encrypt and decrypt your application data.
+One of generic spiral components provides functionality to encrypt and decrypt your application data.
 Spiral uses so called application key which is stored in
 `application/config/encrypter.php` configuration file.
 You can always set new encrypt key value by using CLI command `app:key`.

 > Key will be set automatically during installation.